AlonBS/Ray_Tracer/README.md

 		should be used for (cubical) environment mapping, so it is expected to see 6 such declerations, and it is assumed that they will be mapped in this order: PosX, NegX, PosY, NegY, PosZ, NegZ (see Advanced_7_Skybox_and_env_map.rt).
-		Each 6 such declerations, are grouped, and indexed, starting at index 0. bindEnvMaps <index_i> - Binds a previously defined envMaps.
+		Each 6 such declerations, are grouped, and indexed, starting at index 0. bindEnvMaps <index_i> ["refract"] [<refIndex-f>] - Binds a previously defined envMaps.
 Any model (and not object!) that will be created next, will be mapped to this environment.
+By default, reflective mapping is used.
+It is possible to add 2 more arguments: "refract", to indicate that a refractive mapping should be used, followed by the refraction index. if refract is specified, than it must follows with the refraction index or unexpected results might show.
 		Important Notes:
 			a) This mechanism could have been applied to primitives, but I chose not to, because all of them can be textured already - which is much faster, and less memory consuming.
 So if this is needed - simply bind